What coronavirus? With indictment of Venezeula’s Maduro and sanctions on Iran, U.S. doubles down on ‘maximum pressure’

 In February 1988, federal prosecutors in Miami indicted Panamanian strongman Manuel Antonio Noriega on drug dealing and conspiracy charges.
 In December 1989, President George H.W.
 Bush ordered troops into Panama to oust him from power; Noriega surrendered on Jan.
 3, 1990.

-Noriega was convicted of conspiracy to commit drug trafficking in Miami federal court and sentenced to 40 years in prison.
-He was eventually enmeshed in a prolonged legal tustle that saw him released early by the United States, extradited to France and then extradited back to Panama, where he died in 2017.
+Noriega was convicted of drug and racketeering charges in Miami federal court and sentenced to 40 years in prison.
+He was eventually enmeshed in a prolonged legal tussle that saw him released early by the United States, extradited to France and then extradited back to Panama, where he died in 2017.

 Maduro and Noriega were both Latin American strongmen and adversaries of the United States accused in large-scale drug trafficking conspiracies.
 But Venezuela is a far larger country than Panama, with a more formidable military, and Russian backing.